Jennifer Provencher: Significant contributions

 Part of the Circumpolar Arctic Flora and Fauna (CAFF) working group, under the Arctic Council, Provencher was coordinator for the Arctic Migratory Bird Initiative (AMBI).
 She worked with member and observer states to coordinate and implement conservation efforts for breeding birds throughout international flyways.
 She established a task force focused on the illegal killing of migratory waterbirds in the East Asian Australasian Flyway.
 This task force currently works to identify major sources of mortality in birds in the East Asian Australasian Flyway, and cooperate with local organizations and national governments to minimize the negative effects on bird populations.
 At the 2017 Conference of the Parties in Manila, Philippines, she also co-lead the development of the initiative into a more comprehensive task force for all birds under the Convention for Migratory Species (CMS).
 She worked with communicators to inform and engage policy makers with research and science.

 Provencher collaborated on a research program to develop a Canadian ingested plastic research framework used to monitor plastic ingestion in seabirds and investigate questions related to the impact of plastic pollution on marine wildlife.
 She further co-developed and co-lead related workshops such as the Learning about Ringed Seal Health from Contaminants Science and Inuit Qaujimajatuqangit to further inform Inuit communities about contaminants while meshing with Inuit Knowledge and science.
-The ongoing community-based science communication program is now co-lead by the Government of Nunatsiavut.
+The ongoing community-based science communication program is now co-led by the Government of Nunatsiavut.

 Aside from her numerous peer-reviewed publications as a researcher, Provencher is an author for several book chapters and gray literature articles, some of which were about the challenges of women and early career researchers in the science community.